 How does a well pressure switch work?

 A well pressure switch works by turning a well pump on when the system’s pressure decreases to the cut-on point and switching it off when the pressure increases to the cut-off point.
 Common thresholds for pressure in a well system are 40 and 60 psi, 30 and 50 psi, and 20 and 40 psi.
-When the pump is turned off and water is flowing to a home, the air inside the pressure tank expands, and the pressure decreases.
+When the pump is turned off and water is flowing to a home, the air inside the pressure tank expands, decreasing the pressure inside.
 Once the pressure reaches the cut-on point, the well pump turns on and begins filling the tank.
 As water enters the tank, the air inside compresses, causing the pressure to increase.
 Once the pressure reaches the cut-off point, the switch turns the pump off until enough water is used in the home to activate the switch again.
 This cycle optimizes the workload of the pump by allowing it to turn on only when the tank is near empty and turning off when the tank is nearly full.

 Well pressure switches utilize springs to set the pressure for the cut-on and cut-off points and electrical wiring to send on/off signals to the pump.
 Mechanical switches contain a diaphragm that presses against a piston and spring inside the device.
 When the pressure on the diaphragm is great enough, the diaphragm remains pressed against them.
 Once the pressure reaches the cut-on point, the diaphragm eases up on the piston and spring, activating the switch.